xpurichan/turn-it-around/README.md

 **TAM: Lilly Steward**

 #### High level overview: ####
-Our partner's organization provides an anti-bullying resources to students, couselors, and teachers.
-They need our aid to make the website more accessible to students and guardians for all levels of school and a new design to make resources easier to find on the website while removing outdated clutter.
+Our partner's organization provides anti-bullying resources to students, counselors, and teachers.
+They need our aid to make the website more accessible to students and guardians for all levels of school, and a new design to make resources easier to find on the website while removing outdated clutter.

 * Perform a UX/design analysis to help expand the target audience
 * Redesign the website with a new theme, but use the existing branding